Fees and Charges (2026)

 (Technical-Financial Monitoring Committee)

-CHAPTER III – Associates
+CHAPTER III – On the Members

 Article 7

-1. CIMARA members are:
+1. The members of CIMARA are:

 • Autonomous Region of the Azores;